-- 2.3 On 22nd February 2017, Ipswich Borough Council adopted the Ipswich Local Plan 2011-2031, in accordance with Regulations 17 and 26 of the Town and Country Planning (Local Planning) (England) Regulations 2012.
-The Local Plan comprises the following documents: - Core Strategy and Policies Development Plan Document (DPD) Review: This is a strategic document setting out the vision, objectives and spatial planning strategy for the Borough of Ipswich up to 2031, and contains policies to facilitate sustainable development; - Site Allocations and Policies (incorporating IP-One Area Action Plan) DPD: This allocates sites for development and identifies sites or areas for protection across the whole of the Borough; and - Policies Map and IP-One Area Inset Policies Map: These maps illustrate geographically the application of the policies in the adopted development plan - 2.4 The Local Plan was found sound by the Planning Inspectorate on the condition that it was subject to an immediate review in order to address housing need in the Ipswich Housing Market Area.
+- 2.3 On 22nd February 2017, Ipswich Borough Council adopted the Ipswich Local Plan 2011-2031, in accordance with Regulations 17 and 26 of the Town and Country Planning (Local Planning) (England) Regulations 2012 (as amended).
+The Local Plan comprises the following documents: - Core Strategy and Policies Development Plan Document (DPD) Review: This is a strategic document setting out the vision, objectives and spatial planning strategy for the Borough of Ipswich up to 2031, and contains policies to facilitate sustainable development: - Site Allocations and Policies (incorporating IP-One Area Action Plan) DPD: This allocates sites for development and identifies sites or areas for protection across the whole of the Borough; and - Policies Map and IP-One Area Inset Policies Map: These maps illustrate geographically the application of the policies in the adopted development plan - 2.4 The Local Plan was found sound by the Planning Inspectorate on the condition that it was subject to an immediate review in order to address housing need in the Ipswich Housing Market Area.
 The Inspector's Report of January 2017 on the Examination of the (now adopted) Local Plan February 2017 required the Council to make clear that 'the objectively-assessed needs for new housing, employment land and new retail floorspace will be reviewed in the short term, the Council doing so in partnership with neighbouring authorities.' - 2.5 Work commenced on the aligned Local Plan Review in 2017.
-An Issues and Options consultation document was prepared for the Ipswich Local Plan Review, with a joint strategic part one section being prepared with Suffolk Coastal District Council (as it was at the time).
-Part two of the Ipswich Local Plan Review Issues and Options document focused on Ipswich-specific local matters.
+An Issues and Options consultation document was prepared for the Ipswich Local Plan Review, with a joint strategic Part One section being prepared with Suffolk Coastal District Council (as it was at the time).
+Part Two of the Ipswich Local Plan Review Issues and Options document focused on Ipswich-specific local matters.
 The Ipswich Local Plan Review was also prepared in alignment with the joint Babergh and Mid Suffolk District Council's Local Plan.
 Regulation 18 pre-submission consultation took place between 18th August and 30th October 2017.
-The Council undertook further Regulation 18 pre-submission consultation on an informal draft of the revised Local Plan in January 2019 and this will be reported in the 2018-19 AMR.
+The Council undertook a further Regulation 18 consultation on the Ipswich Local Plan Review Preferred Options between 16th January 2019 and 13th March 2019.
+The Council will undertake a Regulation 19 final draft consultation in January 2020 and this will be reported in the 2019-20 AMR.